elisemercury/difPy-dev/docs/index.rst

    ✨ Update to `difPy v4 <https://pypi.org/project/difPy/>`_ for up to **10x performance increases** to previous versions! :ref:`What's new in v4?`

-difPy searches for images in **one or more different folders**, compares the images it found and checks whether these are duplicates.
+difPy searches for images in **one or more different directories**, compares the images it found and checks whether these are duplicates.
 It then outputs the **image files classified as duplicates** as well as the **images having the lowest resolutions**, so you know which of the duplicate images are safe to be deleted.
 You can then either delete them manually, or let difPy delete them for you.

 difPy does not compare images based on their hashes.
-It compares them based on their tensors i. e. the image content - this allows difPy to **not only search for duplicate images, but also for similar images**.
+It compares them based on their tensors i. e. the image content.
+This allows difPy to **not only search for duplicate images, but also for similar images**.

 View difPy on `GitHub <https://github.com/elisemercury/Duplicate-Image-Finder>`_ and `PyPi <https://pypi.org/project/difPy/>`_.